3lizabethhh/image-processing/README.md

 *Have an output folder (..src\output is output folder)

 ## Deployment:
-*Change configuration file (image location & operation keyword) according to desired image and deployment operation for image processin
+*Change configuration file (image location & operation keyword) according to desired image and deployment operation for image processing*
-*Run the program->select image.txt as config. file->select output folder for output -> finished (processed image is in output folder)
+*Run the program->select image.txt as config. file->select output folder for output -> finished (processed image is in output folder)*

   Console should display: "Image file"+ location of image processed+"saved"  if successfully processed: